yash112277/Manasooth-/README.md

-# Manasooth - Your Mental Wellness Companion
+# Manasooth - Mental Wellness Companion

-Manasooth ("मनः सूथ" - where "मनः" means mind and "सूथ" implies soothing or comfort) is a comprehensive web application designed to be a compassionate and insightful partner in an individual's journey towards better mental wellbeing.
-It offers a rich suite of tools including core mental health assessments (WHO-5, GAD-7, PHQ-9), AI-powered analysis and personalized recommendations, robust progress tracking capabilities, an empathetic AI chatbot for emotional expression, a simulated professional consultation booking system with calendar integration, wellbeing goal setting and tracking, a daily mood tracker, and curated local support resources with a focus on India.
-The platform is meticulously built with user privacy and accessibility at its core, with all data stored locally in the user's browser. **User signup and login functionality have been removed to enhance privacy and simplify the user experience.**
+Manasooth ("मनः सूथ" - where "मनः" means mind and "सूथ" means soothing) is a privacy-focused mental wellness web application designed to empower individuals in their mental health journey.
+It provides comprehensive assessment tools, AI-powered analysis, and personalized support - all while keeping user data secure and local.

+## Key Features
+- Mental health assessments (WHO-5, GAD-7, PHQ-9)
+- AI-powered analysis and recommendations
+- Mood tracking and goal setting
+- Empathetic AI chatbot
+- Professional consultation simulation
+- Local support resources (India-focused)
+- Bilingual support (English/Hindi)

+All user data is stored locally in the browser, ensuring maximum privacy as no server-side storage or user accounts are required.

 ## Table of Contents